CrazyCoder613/awesome-vue/README.md

  - [vue-tinder](https://github.com/shanlh/vue-tinder) - Have your own Tinder and TanTan.
  - [vue-draggable-nested-tree](https://github.com/phphe/vue-draggable-nested-tree) - A powerful customizable draggable tree view component for Vuejs2 [@phphe](https://github.com/phphe)
  - [vue-card-swipe](https://github.com/eshengsky/vue-card-swipe) - A touch slider for vue.js, support sliding in any direction to switch cards, compatible with PC and mobile.
+ - [vue-drag-n-drop](https://github.com/smaharj1/vue-drag-and-drop-kanban) - A simple kanban board where the items can be dragged and dropped from the list on to the board.

 ##### Autocomplete